eclipse-iceoryx/iceoryx/iceoryx_examples/complexdata/README.md

 Contrary to the STL containers, the iceoryx containers have a static size, i.e. you have to provide the capacity (= max. size).

 We use again a while-loop to loan memory, add data to our containers and send it to the subscriber.
-Since we must not throw exceptions all used inerstion methods return a bool that indicates whether the insertion was successful.
+Since we must not throw exceptions all used insertion methods return a bool that indicates whether the insertion was successful.
 It will fail when a container is already full.
 To handle the return value we introduce a helper function.

 ```cpp